sanger-tol/tolqc/tolqc-api/app/test/README.md

     - Other than id, as this is not required in request schemas
 - Specifying an id on post is handled correctly (no 500 INTERNAL SERVER ERROR)
 - Requests that lead to sqlalchemy errors do not return 500 INTERNAL SERVER ERROR
+- That every custom exception has a test case!